Banksy says fashion retailer Guess 'used' his work - ExBulletin

 Guess could not immediately be reached for comment.

-Last week, Banksy unveiled a work in the Ukrainian town of Borodyanka, which had been occupied by Russia until April and heavily damaged by fighting in the early days of the invasion of Moscow.
+Banksy last weekunveiled a work in the Ukrainian town of Borodyankawhich had been occupied by Russia until April and heavily damaged by the fighting in the early days of the invasion of Moscow.

-Reporting by Henry Nicholls; written by James Davey; Editing by Sandra Maler

 |